 Let me tell you, yes you can and no, there’s no catch.

 My sister-in-law managed to visit Santa in Lapland on a budget two years ago and she has been the inspiration for us, and many others, to finally be able to make this trip-of-a-lifetime in a more affordable way.

 So, how can you visit Lapland in an affordable way?
 By booking everything yourself and doing your Lapland trip DIY style.
 It may seem like a daunting prospect but it’s actually rather easy, you just need to be a bit savvy.
 And I’m going to share with you how we’ve done it and how much it’s cost us.
 I hope this will help you DIY Lapland and prove to you that Lapland holidays on a budget CAN be done and help you find the cheapest way to do Lapland.

-The cheapest way is to avoid those package holidays at all cost.
-Book your flights and accommodation yourself and you’ll save a pretty penny.
-This is how we are visiting Santa in Lapland on a budget.
+The cheapest way to go to Lapland is to avoid those package holidays at all cost.
+DIY Lapland holidays involve booking your flights and accommodation yourself helping you to save a pretty penny.
+This is how we visited Santa in Lapland on a budget.
 Just be aware that you do not have the peace of mind as package holidays do when it comes to things like cancellations.

-As we are now living in the Algarve in Portugal, we will be flying with TAP, Air Portugal, from Faro to Helsinki via Lisbon.
+As we are now living in the Algarve in Portugal, we flew with TAP, Air Portugal, from Faro to Helsinki via Lisbon.
 There was no direct flight for us or other cheap flights to Lapland, so we had a transfer in Lisbon before travelling on to Helsinki.
 The cheapest flights we found involved a 45-minute transfer on the way out and a one-hour transfer on the way back.
 When you’re travelling with a four-year-old, that is very, very tight.